 A PhD thesis is a scholarly study on a subject based on original research.
 It must demonstrate an awareness of the conceptual and methodological problems related to the chosen topic and a solid command of bibliographical materials in the field of study.
-The format of the thesis should conform to the general University guidelines and also to the requirements listed in the Division's Postgraduate Handbook.
+The format of the thesis should conform to the guidelines outlined in the Handbook for Research Postgraduate Studies and also to the requirements listed in the Division's Postgraduate Handbook.